JpHolmen/BNA-IT-Helpdesk-Build-0000/readme.md

+# The local repo for this build is located on the Windows file system.

+The local repo folder adress is:
+D:\code09\40_ref\jph\bna\BNA-IT-Helpdesk-Build-0000\BNA-IT-Helpdesk-Build-0000

 # Vanilla JavaScript App

 [Azure Static Web Apps](https://docs.microsoft.com/azure/static-web-apps/overview) allows you to easily build JavaScript apps in minutes.
 Use this repo with the [quickstart](https://docs.microsoft.com/azure/static-web-apps/getting-started?tabs=vanilla-javascript) to build and customize a new static site.